Valerie9696/NER/readme.txt

+To view the results produced by this project, please view Report.pdf.

 The format of the train and test data json file is as follows:

 - the top level object is an array of abstract objects